BNTFryingPan/TheDerpyMemeBot/README.md

 # TheDerpyMemeBot
 The Home of TheDerpyMemeBot development!

+The only file you need is the Blank Bot folder.
+Put this anywhere you want on your computer

 To use TheDerpyMemeBot make sure you have Python 3 installed.
 To setup the bot, you need to edit config.py